 By the climax, he’s become completely unhinged and is promptly unmasked – King Candy is Turbo.
 After escaping deletion, Turbo fled to Vanellope’s game, rewrote the entire software, and stole her position for years out of petty jealousy and spite, leaving her to be bullied by her own subjects.
 Having grown tired of her, Turbo tries to straight up murder Vanellope (remember that she’s still ten).
 Turbo is also nothing if not adaptable.
 He even manages to take his delicious, Cybug related comeuppance and use it to his advantage to level up even further and become almost unstoppable – strong enough to take his revenge out on the entire arcade.
 In true villain fashion, Turbo sarcastically thanks Ralph for helping him get where he is, and goads the powerless man about getting to watch Vanellope die and be eaten by Cybugs in front of them (this dude is so messed up.
 I love it).
 Since Turbo is thoroughly twisted, it’s only fitting that his final death be twisted as well.
 He gets to die screaming as his new Cybug body, that he loved previously, betrays him and whisks him away into oblivion.
 Disney’s been doing a lot of plot twist villains lately, like Hans from “Frozen”, or Callaghan from “Big Hero 6“, or Belleweather from “Zootopia”, but so far Turbo has done it best.

 The animation is very high quality.
 By this point, Disney had seven years of experience under their belt and had come into their own with their CGI animation, allowing them to parody the different art styles and graphics of numerous video games, and bring Ralph’s expansive arcade world to life flawlessly.
-“Sugar Rush” in particular is a beauty to look at as a location, and it feels like it stretches on forever with all of it’s sleek, sleek rendering.
-Henry Jackman’s score is peppy and pleasant, if a bit of generic in places, and it makes the race scenes thrilling to watch.
-I’m impressed by how Disney managed to sneak Rihanna’s “Shut Up And Drive” past the radar, considering how many double entendres the song contains (it even made the official soundtrack), but it was excellent choice, since the cool, suave energy of it fits Vanellope’s training montage perfectly (the little kids of the 2010’s are gonna lift a few eyebrows when they hit their teens and hear that song again).
+“Hero’s Duty” is a game I almost wish we spent more time in, because not only is it a fantastic parody of the “Aliens” movies and modern war games, but the designs are incredible.
+Coming off the heels of that, “Sugar Rush” is also a beauty to look at as a location with plenty of creative sugar puns and mini-games; it feels like it stretches on forever with all of it’s sleek, rainbow rendering.
+Henry Jackman’s score is peppy and pleasant, if a bit of generic in places and not all that memorable, and it makes the race scenes thrilling to watch.
+I’m impressed by how Disney managed to sneak Rihanna’s “Shut Up And Drive” past the radar, considering how many double entendres the song contains (it even made the official soundtrack), but it was excellent choice, since the cool, suave energy of it fits Vanellope’s training montage perfectly (the little kids of the 2010’s are gonna raise a few eyebrows when they hit their teens and hear that song again).
 Likewise, “When Can I See You Again” is the perfect electronic pop song to close the film on and say goodbye to the characters we’ve spent the last ninety-five minutes with (at least, until the sequel).

 “Wreck-It Ralph” is a rare example of a video game movie that’s actually good, and a nice experiment at trying something new from Disney.
 I’ve grown to really like it over the years and I’m giving it high marks.